PolymeshAssociation/Polymesh/README.md

 ## Using GDB

-Using `rust-gdb` you will get more pretty printed values of different types than go directly with `gdb`.
+Using `rust-gdb` you will get pretty printed values for more types than directly with `gdb`.

-The following example, start `gdb`, set a breakpoint and start it:
+The following example, starts `gdb`, sets a breakpoint, and starts our compiled `polymesh`:

 ```bash
 $> rust-gdb ./target/debug/polymesh